 Does Kratom Interact With Sildenafil?

-Kratom and sildenafil are used for entirely different purposes, but some side effects overlap.
+Kratom and sildenafil are used for entirely different purposes.
+However, some of their side effects overlap.

 Kratom alkaloids may also compete with sildenafil for metabolism in the liver — which means both substances will remain active in the body longer.
 This increases the risk of more serious side effects like priapism.